wangzivector/EightQueens_Apriltags-Linux-Qt-openCV/README.md

   * Setup you Linux env and Qt env correctly.
   * use correct CMake tool and set it as cross platform complier.
   * Cross complie the openCV  source and add the lib files in Linux env(on Linux board and PC).
-  * complie you Qt project with Cmake tool in PC (dont run the executive file).
+  * complie Qt project with Cmake tool in PC (dont run the executive file).
   * load and run the  executive file in Linux board.
 * FOR this project, the camera is operated by library V4L2.
 * openCV using with Apriltag complie needs paticular version of Cmake.